 The weird (surprising, refreshing, relieving?) thing is it’s not quite as conservative as you might think, not quite as white as you might think.
 The mock election process is far more in control than you’d ever give several hundred teenage boys credit for and not nearly as triggering as the infringement of masculinity line would lead you to believe.

 Is abortion the most frequently brought up issue (other than gun control) upon which these literal boys are creating a party platform without a single uterus to be found?
 Absolutely.
-You’d be tempted not expect anything more from these boys to whom a woman’s body is not autonomous but governable flesh… and no one would blame you, but you’d be jumping the gun.
+You’d be tempted not to expect anything more from these boys to whom a woman’s body is not autonomous but governable flesh… but you’d be jumping the gun.
 What emerges from the early stages of Boys State is a clear cast of characters, the obvious ideological elite among a very large group:

 There’s Ben, the junkiest of these political junkies, who keeps a talking action figure of Ronald Reagan in pride of place in his bedroom and gets off on meritocracy.
 There’s Robert, the overly enthusiastic bro with the kind of energy that can rally a crowd with a rousing gesture to his crotch.
 He made some cash off of bitcoin and how lives in a home with a secret door behind a bookshelf like a Bond villain.
 There’s René, more composed than any teenager ought to be, impossibly and impressively centered.
 He’s got chic as fuck colonial-era founding father glasses and wins people over with passion where others only have division.
 And then there’s Steven, the most hopeful of the bunch.
 He’s a quiet, borderline meek progressive who got into politics because of Bernie Sanders and looks to continue in that vein.